Zefling/classement-client/README.md

 - ✅ Stand-alone (without server)
     - ✅ Adding images by drag'n drop or copy-paste
     - ✅ Adding text under images
-    - ✅ Possibility to have tiles with only text: copy-paste or drag'n drop of text (One tile per line)
+    - ✅ Possibility to have tiles with only text: copy-paste or drag'n drop of text (one tile per line)
     - ✅ Ranking Modes
         - ✅ Tierlist
         - ✅ Teams